Wall Street Weekahead: State of the Union more likely to raise eyebrows than stocks

 “Short of something truly stupid like a trade war with China or a withdrawal from NAFTA, or something horrific like a nuclear conflict with North Korea, we don’t see a scenario where investors are likely to elevate politics to the same level of importance as the global recovery and improving earnings,” said Robert Phipps, a director at Per Stirling Capital Management in Austin, Texas.

-Additional reporting by Lewis Krauskopf; Editing by Alden Bentley and Meredith Mazzilli
+Additional reporting by Lewis Krauskopf; Editing by Alden Bentley, Meredith Mazzilli and Lisa Von Ahn